yusufarslanalp/CompassStarTracker/BackEnd/README.md

 - The server find cordinate using attitude values and time.
 Cordinate is in terms of latitude and longitude.
 - The server returns cordinate as http response.

 This project run on Linux.
-Python2 and Python3 should be inslalled on the machine for ruuning project
+Python2 and Python3 should be inslalled on the machine for running project